ycpcs/cs340-fall2018/labs/lab02.md

 The fourth language contains all strings (over the alphabet {**a**, **b**, **c**}) that do not contain the substring **bc**.

 Avoiding the generation of a substring using a regular expression is difficult.
-However, matching a substring (and not accepting strings that contain it) using a regular expression is pretty easy!
+However, matching a substring (and not accepting strings that contain it) using a finite automaton expression is pretty easy!

 Example strings which are in the language: